On Transferability of Bias Mitigation Effects in Language Model Fine-Tuning: Complete Analysis of over the Same Data Distribution

-Table~\ref{tab:same_GHC_stf} show the results of same-domain transfer with the second half of GHC and Stormfront datasets as the target domain.
-Similar to the cross-domain setup, \method overall reduces the bias compared to Vanilla and Vanilla-Transfer.
-We find the NYT accuracy on Stormfront is an exception, which is not improved even when we directly run explanation regularization in the target domain.
+Table~\ref{tab:same_domain_full} show the results of same-domain transfer with a single bias factors.
+Table~\ref{tab:mtl_same_full} further show the results of addressing multiple bias factors in this setup.

+On GHC, Stormfront, and BiasBios, \method~overall reduces bias compared to Vanilla and Vanilla-Transfer.
+We notice the NYT accuracy on Stormfront in Stf.
+A $\to$ Stf.
+B setup is an exception.
+However, we see the bias is not reduced on Stf.
+B even when we directly run explanation regularization in the target domain.
 We reason that the Half-Stormfront dataset is small and the average length of the sentences are quite different between Stormfront and NYT, so that a model trained on Stormfront hardly generalizes to NYT.

+We find intriguing results on FDCL; From FDCL A $\to$ FDCL B in Table~\ref{tab:same_domain_full}, we find bias is not reduced with~\method.
+However, as shown in Table~\ref{tab:mtl_same_full}, when the upstream model is trained jointly with other datasets to reduce multiple bias factors (Stf A + FDCL A, GHC A + FDCL A, GHC A + FDCL A + BiasBios A), the bias is clearly reduced.